Mildred Burke: Later career

 In the early 1950s, Burke started the World Women's Wrestling Association in Los Angeles, California.
 She returned to her promotion after her match with Byers, still recognizing herself as the World Women's Champion even after the NWA had recognized rival June Byers as champion since then, and continued to defend it.
 She vacated the title in 1956, when she retired from professional wrestling.
 In 1970, the title was revived by All Japan Women's Pro-Wrestling (AJW) as their top prize.

 After the tensions with Wolfe and the NWA, Burke traveled with an escort for the rest of her career as a protective measure.
 She started International Women's Wrestlers Inc. with Bill Newman and the promotion had offices in New York City, San Francisco and Sydney, Australia.
 These offices served in the dual capacity of booking offices and training centers.

 Her efforts to spread women's wrestling internationally reached Japan and brought about the World Wide Women's Wrestling Association (WWWA) and All Japan Women's Pro-Wrestling.

 Personal life and final years

 In her later years, Burke ran a women's wrestling school in Encino, California.
 Among her students were WWE Hall of Famer The Fabulous Moolah, who she trained in the 1940s, and Canadian wrestler Rhonda Sing.

+In 1974 she acted in the film Below the Belt, released in 1980, she appearing as a wrestling trainer under her own name.

 Burke died from a stroke on February 18, 1989, in Northridge, California, and was buried at the Forest Lawn, Hollywood Hills Memorial Park in Los Angeles.